MyOralVillage/4-Share/deliverable-1/planning.md

 * As an economically active adult, I want to be able to count and calculate without having physical access to money, in order to plan for my household and futur
   * User can tap bills and coins located at the bottom of the screen to add them into the main counting area
   * No limit as to how much currency can be placed into the counting area
-  * User can discard bill from the counting area by tapping on it
+  * User can discard bill from the counting area by long-pressing it
   * Number is updated to reflect the amount of currency in the counting area

 * As a record keeper, I want to be able to perform addition, so that I can keep better track of my sales